Sathya-Dhakshinamoorthy/Bench-Commands/README.md

 7. bench get-app [repo-link] - downloads an app from the github repository
 8. bench --site [sitename] install-app [app-name]- installing the created app inside the site
 9. bench drop-site [sitename] --force -Drop or removing the unwanted site inside the sites directory.
 After dropping the site, it was saved in archieved-sites.
-10.bench --site [sitename] list-apps -listdown the apps inside the particular site.
-11.bench remove-from-installed-apps [app-name] - remove app from the list of apps 12.bench uninstall-app [app-name] - delete app and their linkage 13.bench console - opens a python console in the bench env 14.bench --site[sitename] --force reinstall -delete the database in the site and reinstall again with fresh database.
-15.bench --site [sitename] mariadb -opens sql console.
+10.bench --site [sitename] list-apps -listdown the apps inside the particular site 11.bench remove-from-installed-apps [app-name] - remove app from the list of apps 12.bench uninstall-app [app-name] - delete app and their linkage 13.bench console - opens a python console in the bench env 14.bench --site[sitename] --force reinstall -delete the database in the site and reinstall again with fresh database 15.bench --site [sitename] mariadb -opens sql console

 ![python_console](https://user-images.githubusercontent.com/124557026/224465970-41c6a71a-1246-4f5c-b59d-cf401d413cc3.png)